MokubaAttack/scripts/mokuba_colab/anima/readme.md

   If you input the return of this module, you can use same pipeline without making the pipeline.
 - dtype : str
   It is the calculation accuracy.
 Choices are f32 and bf16.
+- ss : float
+  It is denoising_strength ( a parameter of hires.fix ).
+- mode : int
+  It is the working mode.
+  - 0 : normal
+  - 1 : hires.fix
+- up : float
+  It is the upscale ( a parameter of hires.fix ).
+- Interpolation : int or str
+  It is the interpolation method of the upscaling.
+If you input pth file of ESRGAN, images are upscaled by ESRGAN.
+  - 1 : NEAREST
+  - 2 : BOX
+  - 3 : BILINEAR
+  - 4 : HAMMING
+  - 5 : BICUBIC
+  - 6 : LANCZOS
+- step2 : int
+  It is Hires steps ( a parameter of hires.fix ).
 - return : mokuanipipe object
 ## Credits
 [hdae/diffusers-anima](https://github.com/hdae/diffusers-anima)